MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Adds a **Delete all overrides** menuitem in the right-click menu for folders in the **Overrides** tab of the **Sources** tool.
 When you select **Delete all overrides**, a dialog appears: "Are you sure you want to delete all overrides in this folder?"<!-- todo: clarify result of clicking OK button-->

 Status:
 * This checkbox is present in Microsoft Edge Canary 120.
-*  This checkbox is not present in Microsoft Edge Stable 117.
+* This checkbox is present in Microsoft Edge Stable 118.

 <!-- ====================================================================== -->